Consultation on improving the day offer for older people and adults with disabilities

 - give us your comments and ideas

-- our ‘Have your say’ document (download the 'Have your say' document (PDF 399KB) ), which explains our proposals.
-You will need to read this before you answer our questionnaire
+- our ‘Have your say’ document (download the 'Have your say' document (PDF 399KB) ), which explains our proposals

-- the questionnaire, which asks a number of questions based on principles in the ‘Have your say’ document
+- the questionnaire, which asked a number of questions based on principles in the ‘Have your say’ document

-We would like to hear from as many people as possible, whether you use day services within Central Bedfordshire, outside of the area or even if you don’t currently use a day service.
+We wanted to hear from as many people as possible, whether they use day services within Central Bedfordshire, outside of the area or even if they don’t currently use a day service.

 Background to the consultation

 We know that when councils make announcements like this, people can get concerned that services they rely on will be reduced or withdrawn.
-So, before we start, we want to be clear with you what our intentions are: we want to improve our day offer.
+So, we want to be clear with you what our intentions are: we want to improve our day offer.